jphmrst/PLC/src/plc/vfp/Connectives.lagda.md

 ## Standard library

-Definitions similar to those in this chapter can be found in the standard library:
+Definitions similar to those in this section can be found in the standard
+library:
 ```
 import Data.Product using (_×_; proj₁; proj₂) renaming (_,_ to ⟨_,_⟩)
 import Data.Unit using (⊤; tt)